 French tarragon (young stem tips and leaves) can be harvested as needed throughout the season.
 To obtain the best flavor it should be used fresh within a day or two.
-However, to remain the flavor of dried leaves it should be kept in airtight containers at room temperature
+However, to retain the flavor of dried leaves it should be kept in airtight containers at room temperature

 French tarragon plant propagation

-French tarragon rarely flowers thus it produces a small amount of seed which are sterile and does not germinate.
+French tarragon rarely flowers thus it produces a small amount of seed that are sterile and does not germinate.
 This plant is easily propagated by stem cuttings or the root division method in spring.

 Make sure to cut the stems which are six to eight inches long and gently separate the roots that cause the least damage.
-Remove leaves from the lower third of each stem and dip the cut end into rooting hormone.
+Remove leaves from the lower third of each stem and dip the cut end into the rooting hormone.

 Next plant it in a pot with potting soil which is evenly warm and moist until roots form.
 This plan can live for at least 3 or 4 years, but will eventually need replacing